Messina Cruise Port Guide | 12 Best Things To Do In Messina Sicily

 3. Astronomical Clock of the Cathedral of Messina

-The bell tower of the Cathedral of Messina (Campanile Del Duomo Di Messina) contains the biggest and most complex mechanical and astronomical clock in the world.
-Designed by the company Ungerer of Strasbourg for the Archbishop at the time, Mons.
-Angelo Paino, the 60-meter-high clock was inaugurated on August 15th, 1933.
 Every day at noon, there is a show with all the bronze figurines that come out and begin to play and tell a story of the history of Messina.
 Quite impressive to see!

 You can climb the bell tower and see the whole system up close.
-The entrance fee is 5€ and there are 236 steps to handle.
+There is a small entrance fee and 236 steps to the top.
 Once you reach the top, you’ll be rewarded with a spectacular 360-degree view of Messina and its port!

 Explore Messina sightseeing tours and activities